Thermometer for Meat

 4. Monitor the Temperature Continuously

 When cooking significant cuts of meat, it’s essential to monitor the internal temperature to ensure even cooking.
-Use a thermometer to monitor the temperature throughout the cooking process, making adjustments as necessary.
+Use a thermometer to monitor the temperature throughout the cooking process and adjust as needed.

 5. Allow Meat to Rest After Cooking